A nomadic campsite with dirt bikes, Mongolia.

 I am sure that having an education has helped them be successful in their nomadic herding business.
 After all, being a nomadic herder is a business that needs to be run as a small enterprise.

-These nomadic herders are tapped into a lot of what is happening around them and in the world.
-They may live out in the middle of nowhere, but that does not mean that they do not understand the world.
+These nomadic herders are tapped into much of what is happening worldwide.
+They may live out in the middle of nowhere, but that does not mean they do not understand the world.

-I did ask my nomadic herder friend where he got the outfit he was wearing, and he proudly told me that his wife had made it.
+I asked my nomadic herder friend where he got the outfit he wore, and he proudly told me that his wife had made it.
 In times past in America, I thought of how we would have had similar stories on the farms and in our farming communities.

 Maybe their life as a nomadic herder is not so different from many places in America, Europe, and other parts of the world.
 We may have a lot more in common than we think we have.